adonisjs/drive/README.md

 ```

 - The `configure.ts` file exports the `configure` hook to configure the package using the `node ace configure` command.
-- The `index.ts` file is the main entrypoint of the package.
+- The `index.ts` file is the main entry point of the package.
-- The `tsnode.esm.js` file is used to run TypeScript code using Ts-node + SWC.
+- The `tsnode.esm.js` file runs TypeScript code using TS-NODE + SWC.
 Please read the code comment in this file to learn more.
-- The `bin` directory contains the entrypoint file to run Japa tests.
+- The `bin` directory contains the entry point file to run Japa tests.
 - Learn more about [the `providers` directory](./providers/README.md).
 - Learn more about [the `src` directory](./src/README.md).
 - Learn more about [the `stubs` directory](./stubs/README.md).

 ### File system naming convention

 We use `snake_case` naming conventions for the file system.
 The rule is enforced using ESLint.
-However, feel free to disable the rule and use your preferred naming conventions.
+However, turn off the rule and use your preferred naming conventions.

 ## Peer dependencies